triton-inference-server/model_navigator/examples/models/torch/resnet50_nvidia_deep_learning_examples/README.md

 # NVIDIA Deep Learning Examples ResNet50 Model

-In this example we show how to optimize ResNet50 model from [Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples) repository.
-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+In this example, we show how to optimize the ResNet50 model from the [Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples) repository.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

 ## Install dependencies and download the model repository and the dataset